What is psoriatic arthritis?

 Does diet make a difference?

-- No particular diet has shown to be uniformly effective; some people with psoriatic arthritis have found cutting down on saturated fats helps and may reduce the doses needed of other treatments, though research has not confirmed this.
+- No particular diet is uniformly effective; some people with psoriatic arthritis have found cutting down on saturated fats helps and may reduce the doses needed of other treatments, though research has not confirmed this.

-- Dietary supplements such as evening primrose oil and certain fish oils may have a variable effect too, but are safe and have other health benefits, but beneficial effects have not been proven in research.
+- Dietary supplements such as evening primrose oil and certain fish oils may have a variable effect., They are safe and have other health benefits, but effects specifically beneficial to psoriatic arthritis have not been proven in research.

-- Following guidelines about healthy lifestyle, keeping weight down and moderating intake of alcohol are all generally accepted as beneficial regardless of having psoriasis or psoriatic arthritis.
+- Following guidelines about healthy lifestyle, keeping weight down and moderating alcohol intake are all generally accepted as beneficial regardless of having psoriasis or psoriatic arthritis.

 Remember: many so-called cures for arthritis are not proven by clinical trials to be of use and may be driven by profit to those advocating them.